[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 dog

-Please make sure to use it!
+Please make good use of it!

 Ondoku